An updated measurement of the Hubble constant from near-infrared observations of Type Ia supernovae: Discussion

 \subsubsection{Survey}

 The following three tests have to do with restricting the samples by their original source survey.
 We focused on the CSP and CfA for three reasons: (i) they contribute to more than half of the total sample; (ii) their data is the best and systematically well-calibrated and includes both Hubble flow and calibrator objects (which will cancel calibration errors); and (iii) we expect more data from well-calibrated surveys to come in the near-future.
 First, we used only SNe Ia observed by the CSP, so their photometry was not S-corrected because they were already in our reference photometric system.
-Then, we repeated the analysis using only those SNe Ia observed by the CfA SN programme.
+This includes SNe from references 6, 10, 11, and 13 in Tables \ref{tab:calibrators} and \ref{tab:hubbleflow}.
+Then, we repeated the analysis using only those SNe Ia observed by the CfA SN programme (Reference 4 in Tables \ref{tab:calibrators} and \ref{tab:hubbleflow}).
 Finally, we combined data from these two surveys, discarding observations collected from other sources that have been reduced differently or less systematically than in those two surveys.

 When considering each survey independently sample sizes are reduced, especially for the calibrator sample.
 There are eight calibrator SNe Ia observed by the CSP\footnote{Here we include SN~2012fr, SN~2012ht, and SN~2015F which were observed during the second stage of the CSP (CSP-II), so reduced following the same procedure as for all CSP-I objects, but published in individual papers by the CSP collaboration.} in the $J$ band and six in the $H$ band.
 For CfA the corresponding numbers are four and three.
 For the Hubble-flow sample the reduction is not so significant with 29 for the CSP and 22 for CfA of the 52 SNe in the $J$ band, and with 20 from the 40 SNe in $H$ for both surveys.
 However, when the surveys are combined the numbers increase to 11 and 40 for the calibrator and Hubble flow samples in the $J$ band, and 8 and 29 for the $H$ band, which confirms most of the sample comes from these two surveys (50 to 80\%).